osrsbox/osrsbox.github.io/_posts/2019-02-20-running-osrs-client-on-a-usb-thumb-drive.md

 - Start the RuneLite launcher to update any dependencies

 {% highlight plaintext %}
-CommonFiles\Java\bin\java.exe -Duser.home=client-home -jar client-runelite/RuneLite.jar
+CommonFiles\Java\bin\java.exe "-Duser.home=client-home" -jar client-runelite/RuneLite.jar
 {% endhighlight %}

 - Run the RuneLite client

 {% highlight plaintext %}
-CommonFiles\Java\bin\java.exe -cp "client-runelite\RuneLite.jar;client-home\.runelite\repository2\*" -Duser.home=client-home -Xmx512m -Xss2m -XX:CompileThreshold=1500 -Xincgc -XX:+UseConcMarkSweepGC  -XX:+UseParNewGC -Djna.nosys=true -Dsun.java2d.noddraw=false -Dsun.java2d.opengl=false -Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true -Drunelite.launcher.version=1.6.1 net.runelite.client.RuneLite
+CommonFiles\Java\bin\java.exe -cp "client-runelite\RuneLite.jar;client-home\.runelite\repository2\*" "-Duser.home=client-home" "-Xmx512m" "-Xss2m" "-XX:CompileThreshold=1500" "-Xincgc" "-XX:+UseConcMarkSweepGC"  "-XX:+UseParNewGC" "-Djna.nosys=true" "-Dsun.java2d.noddraw=false" "-Dsun.java2d.opengl=false" "-Djava.net.preferIPv4Stack=true" "-Djava.net.preferIPv4Addresses=true" "-Drunelite.launcher.version=1.6.1" net.runelite.client.RuneLite
 {% endhighlight %}

 The third command (to run the RuneLite client) should be used for running RuneLite to play OSRS.
 The second command should be used to update RuneLite dependencies when the RuneLite client is updated (usually Thursdays).
 Also, if you are a little paranoid about making changes to the host computer, only perform the update on a computer you are willing to install the OSRS cache too.
 If you update the client and do not stop it quickly enough, it will continue to run the client and download the OSRS cache files.

 ### RuneLite Dependency Cleanup

 It is essential that this final step is followed when running the RuneLite client from the USB drive.
 When the game updates each week, this will usually create a number of new files in the `client-runelite\.runelite\repository2\` folder.
 It is essential that you remove any previous versions of any of the dependencies.
-This will usually include the `client`, `client-patch`, `runelite-api` and `runescape-api` files.
+This will usually include the following five (5) files: `client`, `client-patch`, `http-api`, `runelite-api` and `runescape-api` files.
 If you are unsure what to delete, just delete all the files and run the launcher again to update the files.

 ### Creating a Batch File to Update RuneLite

 Those commands are a little intense, so I created a Windows Batch file to automate the process.
 The first batch script is to update the RuneLite client.
 In the root folder of your USB flash drive, create a new text file.
 This is easily achieved by right-clicking in Windows Explorer and selecting _New_, then _Text Document_.
 Rename the file to `RuneLite_update.bat` (make sure you have the _Hide extensions for known file types_ turned off in the _Folder Options_ for Windows - Google it!).
 Open the file in your favorite text editor and insert the following command.

 {% highlight plaintext %}
-CommonFiles\Java\bin\java.exe -Duser.home=client-home -jar client-runelite/RuneLite.jar
+CommonFiles\Java\bin\java.exe "-Duser.home=client-home" -jar client-runelite/RuneLite.jar
 {% endhighlight %}

 You can simply run the batch file (double click) to force RuneLite to update.
 I usually do this after every weekly RuneLite update.